-It’s what you eat everyday that’s either feeding disease or fighting it.
+What you eat everyday is either feeding disease or fighting it.
 It really is that simple.
-Fresh, seasonal fruit and vegetables, some cooked and some raw should make up the majority of your diet.
+The majority of your diet should be made up of fresh, seasonal fruit and vegetables, some cooked and some raw.
 Moderate amounts of unheated oils, fats, nuts and seeds.
-Moderate amounts of animal products and grains.
+Small amounts of animal products and grains.
 Sugar, wheat and dairy should be kept to a minimum as these foods create the most havoc with digestive function and absorption of nutrients.
 You may require a different balance of these food groups depending on your individual circumstances and preferences, however a plant based diet with plenty of phytonutrients is still the healthiest diet longterm.

 A word about processed sugar: it’s poison to the immune system.
 High blood sugar results in lower activation of macrophages, the white blood cells that locate and engulf viruses, bacteria, fungi and parasites.
 This is why people with type 2 diabetes have compromised immune systems.

 Even though food is your best medicine, I strongly believe in supplementing the diet with quality superfoods, herbs and whole food vitamins.
-Sometimes, if we are very depleted or sick we may require synthetic vitamins to bring the body back from severe deficiency into normal range.
-Here is a list of my top immune boosting supplements, which I take on a regular basis, so I know they’re good.
+Sometimes, if you are very depleted or sick you may require synthetic vitamins to bring the body back from severe deficiency into normal range.
+Here is a list of my top immune boosting supplements, which I take on a regular basis.

 Infrared sauna – stimulating your natural immune response

 The Greek physician Parmenides once said “Give me the power to create a fever, and I shall cure any disease”.
-This is the basis on which saunas work – by heating the body we can induce a fever-like state that kills harmful pathogens, stimulates circulation, increases metabolism and boosts immune function.
-Viruses and bacteria are very sensitive to heat, which is why the body produces a fever as an immune response when we are sick.
+This is the basis on which saunas work – heating the body to induce a fever-like state that kills pathogens, stimulates circulation, increases metabolism and boosts the immune system.
+Viruses and bacteria are very sensitive to heat which is why the body increases core temperature to produce a fever in response to an infection.

-The heat from an infrared sauna penetrates the skin, radiating deeply into the tissues of the body and raising core temperature.
-The cells responds to this increase in temperature by initiating the immune response and mobilising the Th1 branch of the immune system, which fights viral and bacterial infections.
+The heat from an infrared sauna penetrates deeply into the tissues of the body and raises core temperature.
+The immune system responds to this increase in temperature by mobilising the Th1 branch of the immune system, which fights viral and bacterial infections.

 Infrared sauna for stress reduction

-You’ve probably noticed that when you’re stressed you’re more susceptible to getting a cold or flu.
-Stress increases the level of cortisol in the body, a hormone produced by the adrenal gland, which if too high for too long can dampen immune function and prevent the body from fighting off infections.
+You’ve probably noticed that when you’re stressed you’re more susceptible to catching a cold or flu.
+Stress increases the level of cortisol in the body, a hormone produced by the adrenal gland during a ‘fight or flight’ response.
+This is ok and often necessary for short periods but too high for too long and this hormone can dampen immune function and prevent the body from fighting infections.

 In 2015 a study in Finland found that regular infrared saunas combined with regular exercise significantly reduced cortisol levels.
-Regular sauna sessions help the body and mind to calm down and relax.
-Infrared heat encourages the parasympathetic nervous system to return to a composed state, allowing the muscles to relax and the breath to slow down.
+Regular sauna sessions encourage the body and mind to calm down and unwind.
+Infrared heat helps the parasympathetic nervous system to return to a composed state, allowing the muscles to relax and breathing to slow down.